adaptyvbio/egfr_competition_1/README.md

 _Note: a few candidates did not produce a predicted output in this workflow._

 This predicted docking workflow was completed by [Colby T. Ford](https://github.com/colbyford) (from [Tuple - The Cloud Genomics Company](https://tuple.xyz) and [Silico Biociences](https://silico.bio)).

+# License

+All code is licensed under Apache 2, all data is licensed under the [ODbL](https://opendatacommons.org/licenses/odbl/).
+Contact igor@COMPANYNAME.com or any other responsible at Adaptyv if you require a different license.